Xephi/AuthMeBungee/README.md

-# AuthMeBungeeBridge
+# AuthMeBungee
-AuthMeBungeeBridge is a BungeeCord Plugin for AuthMeReloaded
+AuthMeBungee is a BungeeCord-Side module of the AuthMeReloaded authentication suite.